-The Company has four Stock Incentive Plans under which stock option awards to purchase shares of Capital Stock and awards of restricted and fully vested stock may be granted to key employees: the 2002 Incentive Plan, the 2004 Incentive Plan, the 2006 Incentive Plan and the 2010 Incentive Plan.
+The Company has four Stock Incentive Plans under which stock option awards to purchase shares of Capital Stock and awards of restricted and fully vested stock may be granted for a period of ten years to key employees: the 2004 Incentive Plan, the 2006 Incentive Plan and the 2010 Incentive Plan.
 The Company currently grants stock option and restricted stock awards annually to key employees, including the named executive officers, pursuant to the Stock Incentive Plans.

 All stock option awards granted under these plans provide for a purchase price equal to the fair market value of the Capital Stock at the date granted.
 Fair market value is defined as the mean between the high and low sales prices of a share of Capital Stock on the New York Stock Exchange.
 Stock option awards granted under the Stock Incentive Plans are non-qualified and, when vested, are exercisable for fully vested shares of Capital Stock.
-Stock option awards granted in 2009, 2010 and 2011 will become exercisable in three equal installments on each of the first three anniversaries of the date such awards were granted.
+Stock option awards granted in 2010, 2011 and 2012 will become exercisable in three equal installments on each of the first three anniversaries of the date such awards were granted.
 Vested stock option awards remain exercisable for three months following termination of the holder's employment, if the Compensation Committee so specifically consents, except for termination due to death, incapacity or retirement, in which case vested stock option awards remain exercisable for 15 months following termination.
-Unvested stock option awards are forfeited upon termination of employment for any reason.
+Unvested stock option awards are forfeited upon termination of employment for any reason other than death, disability or retirement, in which case unvested option awards are forfeited three months after termination.
 All unvested stock option awards held by employees will accelerate and vest upon a change in control of the Company.

 Restricted stock awards may not be sold or otherwise transferred until they vest.
 If the recipient's employment terminates due to death, disability or termination without cause, or if there is a change in control of the Company, the restrictions on transfer terminate.
-With respect to restricted stock awards granted in 2006 and thereafter, upon the holder's retirement, the restrictions will lapse as to a fraction of the restricted stock equal to the length of time, in years, from the date such awards were granted to the date of the holder's retirement over the total number of years over which the award would have vested.
+Upon the holder's retirement, the restrictions will lapse as to a fraction of the restricted stock equal to the length of time, in years, from the date such awards were granted to the date of the holder's retirement over the total number of years over which the award would have vested.
 Otherwise, restricted stock awards are forfeited upon the holder's termination of employment.
 Holders receive dividends on restricted stock and are entitled to vote such stock, whether or not it has vested.

-Long Term Incentive Plan
+Long-Term Incentive Plan

 In 2002, the stockholders approved the LTIP, which provides for grants of cash awards and restricted and fully vested stock awards to officers and key employees of the Company.
 However, currently only restricted and fully vested stock awards are granted under the LTIP.
 Based on guidelines established by the Compensation Committee, the LTIP permits awards upon the attainment of certain operating performance goals and target share prices.
-In 2011, the Company attained the stock price hurdle of \$62 per share.
+No awards were earned under the LTIP in 2012.
 A more detailed discussion of the LTIP can be found in the Compensation Discussion and Analysis.